george0st/qgate-model/README.md

 # QGate-FS-Model
 The sample of feature store model for machine learning, part of quality gate concept.

-This model is independent on machine learning solution and can be used for e.g. Iguazio/MLRun, Tecton/FEAST, Hopsworks, Comet, Rasgo, Kaskada, Molecula, H2O, Databricks, Dataiku, Abacus, Sagemaker, Vertex, Zipline, Featureform, Featurebase, Continual, Metarank, Feathr, Michelangelo, Bigabid, Fblearner, Overton,
+This model is independent (description in json, csv) on machine learning solution and can be used for e.g. Iguazio/MLRun, Tecton/FEAST, Hopsworks, Comet, Rasgo, Kaskada, Molecula, H2O, Databricks, Dataiku, Abacus, Sagemaker, Vertex, Zipline, Featureform, Featurebase, Continual, Metarank, Feathr, Michelangelo, Bigabid, Fblearner, Overton,